MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TenantAllowBlockListItems.md

 This value is shown in the Value property of the entry in the output of the Get-TenantAllowBlockListItems cmdlet.

-You can't mix value types (IP address, file, sender, or URL) or allow and block actions in the same command.
+You can't mix value types (sender, URL, file, or IP address) or allow and block actions in the same command.

 You can't use this parameter with the Ids parameter.